TrustRank

 How was TrustRank created?

-How does the TrustRank work?
+How does TrustRank work?

-“The basic tenet of TrustRank is that the “good” and “trusted” pages of the web are closely linked, and that spam is much more prevalent outside of this “center”.
+“The basic tenet of TrustRank is that the “good” and “trustworthy” pages of the web are closely linked, and that spam is much more prevalent outside of this “center”.
 By calculating an iterative, PageRank-like metric that only provides juice from trusted sources, a metric like TrustRank can be used to predict whether a website/page is likely to be high quality versus spam.”

 What effects does the TrustRank have?